Garmin MARQ Specifications – The first Fenix 6?

 But one thing that intrigues me is the LIVE EVENT SHARING FEATURE.
 This is almost certainly NOT LIVE TRACKING and not GROUP TRACKING.
 It’s almost certainly similar to those though!
 Most likely it will be a form of group tracking but for races.
 So, whilst YOU determine who can see your position through GROUP TRACK and LIVETRACK I would imagine that LIVE EVENT SHARING is based on you agreeing to share your position publically and, in return, you can see other people who have agreed likewise.

 That does NOT sound that interesting to me as I am unsure how many people would agree to share that information and, furthermore, I’m not entirely sure how they will share it as sharing requires a cellular connection and the MARQ does NOT have one.
 I, for one, never carry a phone during an ‘event’.
 Still, I’m sure many of you do.

 HOWEVER.
-LIVE EVENT SHARING could be interesting if Garmin share more than your position.
-Let’s say they share average HR, cadence, speed and power information averaged for every minutes.
+LIVE EVENT SHARING could be interesting if Garmin shares more than your position.
+Let’s say they share average HR, cadence, speed and power information averaged for every minute.
 That could be interesting and could also be a feature that Garmin can tinker with and better adapt for either sports teams or for a TV audience down the line.

 Garmin Marq Specifications (Athlete model)

 Here are some headline specifications for you (ATHLETE Variant).
 There are subtle differences to all the MARQ variants to better tailor them to their target audience.